suitproject/suit-lightcurve-tutorial/README.md

 ## 3. Loading and Pre-processing the Data

 Now, let's load the FITS files for each of the 8 SUIT narrow-band filters.
-We will perform exposure normalization and crop them all to the same size.
+We will perform exposure normalisation and crop them all to the same size.
 We start with the NB03 filter, which we will use as our reference.

 ```python
 basepath = 'data/'